iPolarisu/uchadify/README.md

 Firefox extension that replaces all instances of cargo icons with chad icons.

+## Functionalities

+- Chadify the icons
+- Offer hours to minutes calculator in "Tareas"

 ## Getting Started
 This is only a guide to temporary install the extension, if you close the browser the extension will be uninstalled.